The Police Dashcam Video Of Philando Castile's Fatal Shooting Has Been Released

 The dashcam footage was part of a case file the Minnesota Bureau of Criminal Apprehension released on Tuesday — four days after Yanez was found not guilty of second-degree manslaughter in the shooting.

-In July 2016, Yanez pulled over Castile — a 32-year-old beloved nutrition worker at a public school — for a broken brake light.
-After a minute, the officer pulled out his firearm and fatally shot Castile seven times.
+In July 2016, Yanez pulled over Castile — a beloved 32-year-old nutrition worker at a public school — for a broken brake light.
+After a minute, the officer pulled out his firearm and shot Castile seven times, killing him.

-Castile's girlfriend, Diamond Reynolds, was also in the car and used Facebook to live stream the graphic aftermath of the shooting, saying that Castile was reaching for his wallet and ID when the officer shot.
+Castile's girlfriend, Diamond Reynolds, was also in the car, and used Facebook to livestream the graphic aftermath of the shooting, saying that Castile had been reaching for his wallet and ID when the officer shot.

 In the dashcam video, Yanez tells Castile he pulled the car over for a broken brake light.
 He then asks Castile for his insurance.
 While Yanez inspects Castile's insurance card, Castile is heard saying, "Sir, I have to tell you, I do have a firearm on me."